liferay/liferay-docs/develop/tutorials/articles/01-introduction/00-intro.markdown

 NetBeans, IntelliJ IDEA, or something else, you certainly can.
 Liferay code can be written in any way Java code is written.

-Here are some links to tutorials on development tools:
+Here are some links to tutorials on Liferay development tools:

 [Beginning Liferay Development](/develop/learning-paths/-/knowledge_base/6-2/beginning-liferay-development)